Crystallographic Challenges in Microscopy of Multidomain Spinel Materials: Methods

 To minimize spectral leakage and edge artifacts, images were apodized prior to Fourier transformation using a 2D Tukey (tapered cosine) window.
 Fourier coefficients outside the masked regions were attenuated using a soft mask to avoid sharp cutoff artifacts.
 Additional masks were applied at the expected DRX peak positions to suppress contributions from the parent lattice and facilitate visualization of spinel fringe continuity.

 Filtering parameters (including mask radii and Fourier peak positions in pixel coordinates) were adjusted slightly between experimental and simulated datasets to account for differences in image sampling and field of view.
+Supplementary figure S31 illustrates the effect of varying the mask radius size by comparing the filtered results using two different mask radii, for the same interface.

 Domain boundaries were identified by comparing the continuity of the filtered fringe contrast across the interface region in each reconstructed component; interfaces were classified as continuous or discontinuous depending on whether the filtered fringe phase and intensity remained coherent across the boundary or exhibited a detectable shift or interruption.